vendia/blog/pages/svb-statement.md

 components:
   - type: Text
     text: >-
       ## Statement from Vendia

       Tuesday, March 14, 2023

-      With the continued news cycle surrounding the Silicon Valley Bank crisis this week, Vendia wants to ensure our customers, employees, and partners that the SVB collapse has not negatively impacted us.
+      With the continued news cycle surrounding the Silicon Valley Bank crisis this week, Vendia wants to assure our customers, employees, and partners that the SVB collapse has not negatively impacted us.

       **Business continues normally for us**.